Historic journey ends with a state title for Mount Tabor and Tiesuan Brown

-CHAPEL HILL — It was a long journey for Tiesuan Brown and Mount Tabor.
+CHAPEL HILL — The journey was long for Tiesuan Brown and Mount Tabor.

-For Brown, it began when he was a football player for the Spartans in the late 1990s.
-It continued when he returned to his alma mater as a teacher and an assistant coach.
+Brown's began when he was a football player for the Spartans in the late 1990s, continuing when he returned to his alma mater as a teacher and an assistant coach.

 Mount Tabor has claimed its first state championship in football, winning the Class 3-AA tit…

-For Mount Tabor, which opened to students in 1966, there were plenty of state championships.
+For Mount Tabor, which opened to students in 1966, state championships were plenty.
 But none in football.

 The journey concluded Thursday night as it seemed destined to end, with Brown and the Spartans winning a title to cap an 11-0 season.
-A group of seniors that had ridden shotgun with Brown for each of his four seasons as head coach was there to celebrate with him as Tabor beat Cleveland 24-16 at Kenan Stadium to claim the Class 3-AA championship.
+A group of seniors that had ridden shotgun with Brown for each of his four seasons as head coach celebrated with him as Tabor beat Cleveland 24-16 at Kenan Stadium to claim the Class 3-AA championship.

 “This state championship was for all the guys who ever put on a Spartans jersey,” Brown said.